Birmingham westside metro extension is a 2.15km expansion of the West Midlands Metro in Birmingham, UK.

 Other extensions under the WMCA’s plans include Wolverhampton City Centre metro extension, Wednesbury to Brierley Hill metro extension, Wednesbury to Brierley Hill metro extension, Birmingham Eastside metro extension, and East Birmingham to Solihull metro extension.

-Apart from the WMCA, the MMA also includes a consortium of design experts from Egis, Pell Frischmann and Tony Gee, along with Auctus Management Group, Barhale, Thomas Vale, Colas Rail, and Colas.
+In addition to WMCA, the MMA includes a consortium of design experts from Egis, Pell Frischmann and Tony Gee, along with Auctus Management Group, Barhale, Thomas Vale, Colas Rail, and Colas.